What Causes Night Terrors in Adults?

 • unwell with or without a fever

-Sleep terrors sometimes can be triggered by underlying conditions that interfere with sleep, such as obstructive sleep apnoea, restless legs syndrome, excessive alcohol use and mood disorders such as anxiety and depression.
+Sleep terrors can sometimes be triggered by underlying conditions that interfere with sleep, such as obstructive sleep apnoea, restless legs syndrome, excessive alcohol use and mood disorders such as anxiety and depression.

 Who gets night terrors